Haifa: Locations

-In 1764–1765 Zahir al-Umar moved the village to a new site 1+1/2 mi to the east, which he also fortified.
-The new village, the nucleus of modern Haifa, was first called al-imara al-jadida (Arabic: "the new construction") by some, but others residing there called it Haifa al-Jadida ("New Haifa") at first, and then simply Haifa.
+In the late Ottoman period, in the 1760s, Haifa el-Atika was demolished and relocated 1+1/2 mi to the east as a new, fortified town, today known as the Old City of Haifa.
+This new village, the nucleus of modern Haifa, was originally called in Arabic al-imara al-jadida (lit. 'the new construction'), though others residing there initially called it Haifa al-Jadida ('New Haifa') and then simply 'Haifa'.
+With the expansion of Haifa in the late 19th and 20th centuries, 'New Haifa' became known as the Old City of Haifa.